-(b) The instructor training program shall fulfill the professional requirements and qualifications in Regulations .13 and .14 of this chapter, as taught by an instructor trainer approved by the MICRB.
+(b) The instructor training program shall fulfill the professional requirements and qualifications in Regulation .13 of this chapter, as taught by an instructor trainer approved by the MICRB.
 The course shall also include examinations at mid-course and at the end of the course, performance evaluations, and one term project to be completed before the end of the course.
 The MICRB may consider credentials of a degreed applicant verified by a sponsoring agency as having completed this requirement.
 Evidence of academic achievement in the field of education (adult education preferred) shall be submitted to the MICRB.

 (c) The instructor candidate may fulfill the instructor training requirement by completing a nationally recognized instructor training course approved by the MICRB.

 (d) A level I instructor training program shall be taught by an MICRB-approved State emergency services instructor approved as an instructor evaluator or instructor trainer.
 A level II instructor training program shall be taught by an MICRB-approved State emergency services instructor trainer.

 (4) Skills Development.